Whitney Conder

 Whitney Conder (born May 6, 1988) is an American freestyle wrestler.
 In September 2012, she joined the U.S. Army as part of the World Class Athlete Program and serves with the military police.
-As a WCAP athlete, Conder has been a World Team member four times, a five-time national champion, and won a Military World silver medal.
+As a WCAP athlete, Conder has been a World Team member five times, a six-time national champion, and won a Military World silver medal.
+Military World Championships Silver Medal 2014.
+Junior World Champion 2007.
 She won the gold medal in the 53 kg weight division at the 2015 Pan American Games.

 Conder was born to Sharon and Monte Conder.
-She has two brothers, Nate and Dustin Condor, and two sisters, Shantel Bird and Kim Jackson.
+She has two brothers, Nate and Dustin Condor, and two sisters, Shantel Bird and Kim Jackson.Married to J’den Cox.
+Now goes by Whitney Cox.
+J’den and Whitney have twin daughters.